daniil-sidorov/codecademy_website_projects/README.md

 # codecademy_website_projects

-This branch contains websites, which I build while studyng on the Codecademy.
+This branch contains websites, which I build while studyng on the Codecademy - Frontend engineer course.

 Feel free to see, check, merge and comment my work.